-How to Create a Spontaneous Voice Chat App Like Clubhouse
+How to Create a Voice Chat App Like Clubhouse

 Forget the invitation.
 Just jump into the conversation.
 This is the idea driving a new social startup called Clubhouse that’s ready to take advantage of people’s flexible quarantine schedules.
-In this article, we share insights into the Clubhouse app, which is currently invite-only.
+In this article, we share insights into the Clubhouse app.
 Find out what this secret spontaneous chat app is all about.

 What is Clubhouse?

 Clubhouse, a voice-based social network where users spontaneously engage in voice chats, was the most talked about startup in 2020.
 In mid-May, the service caused a wave of discussion when American venture capital firm Andreessen Horowitz, whose portfolio contains BuzzFeed and Coinbase, invested in it.

 Investment in Clubhouse totaled $10 million in round A and $2 million in the sale of secondary shares according to Forbes.
 Investors estimated the application to be worth $100 million, but Forbes reports the service has received offers from other investors who are ready to evaluate the project at up to $200 million.

 Clubhouse is a voice chat network.
 When you enter the app, you see a list of virtual rooms created by people to whom you’re subscribed.
 You can enter these rooms at any time and turn on your microphone or remain a listener.

 To start a conversation or be invited to a conversation, just click the Raise your hand button at the bottom of the screen and the creator of the room will decide whom to give the floor to.
 CNBC compares this to panel discussions at conferences where listeners can ask questions along the way.

 The service has already been tested by stars such as actors Ashton Kutcher and Kevin Hart and musician Jared Leto.
 According to CNBC, Clubhouse creator Paul Davison also occasionally walks into chats for a few minutes to get opinions on the app.